Arnie faces an altogether different threat in John McTiernan’s jungle-bound classic

 Blain: I ain’t got time to bleed.

-On the subject of mainstream muscle, Jean-Claude Van Damme was originally cast in the role of the Predator, the idea being that the creature would possess the kind of ninja agility befitting of a stealth assassin, but due to a musclebound cast, strength was decided upon as the alien’s biggest attribute, and when you look at the movie’s main players it’s easy to see why.
-Still, one can’t help but imagine just what it would have been like to see JCVD’s high-kicking antics take the form of a jungle-bound, alien warrior.
-Arnie may have dwarfed him in stature, and in all likelihood such an approach would have come across as rather hokey, but as a fan of 80s action it’s hard not to fantasise about such a prospect, or to imagine the heights such a role could have taken him at such an early stage in his career.
+On the subject of mainstream muscle, Jean-Claude Van Damme was originally cast in the role of the Predator, the idea being that the creature would possess the kind of ninja agility befitting of a stealth assassin, but due to the musclebound profiles of our soon-to-be-humbled cast, strength was decided upon as the alien’s biggest attribute, and Van Damme just didn’t measure up.
+According to If It Bleeds We Can Kill It ― The Making of Predator, he also struggled to deal with the original alien suit in such sweltering tropical temperatures, an artefact so stifling it left him in a state of panic.
+Though just a stuntman at the time, you can’t help but imagine what it would have been like to see JCVD’s high-kicking antics take the form of a jungle-bound, alien warrior.
+Arnie may have dwarfed him in stature, and in all likelihood such an approach would have proven rather silly, but as a fan of 80s action it’s hard not to fantasise about such a prospect.

 Billy: I’m scared Poncho.